paulahitz8/PinBall/README.md

 ## Debug

 - F1 to show colliders/sensors + mouse joint
-- Extra: Press "5" tp add a ball at the location of the mouse
+- Extra: Press "5" to add a ball at the location of the mouse

 ## Original Game